 Maintain continuity of care by nurturing positive client-therapist relationships

-Sometimes called “the fast-food of massage therapy,” Massage Envy’s franchised business model is built delivering a limited number of services to a high volume of clients.
+Sometimes called “the fast-food of massage therapy,” Massage Envy’s franchised business model is built by delivering a limited number of services to a high volume of clients.
 Clients who purchase Massage Envy memberships may choose from a specific set of services which include non-medical massages, full-body stretches, or skin treatments.
 Massage Envy staff members work evenings and weekends and clients can often book appointments on short notice.
 Massage Envy customers sacrifice personalized care for treatments that are inexpensive and available on short notice.

 You can easily set your massage therapy practice apart from this franchised brand by focusing on delivering better service to a manageable number of clients.